Tufts-Robotics-Club/ROS-Workshop-2023/README.md

 If those commands complete without throwing errors, your environment should be set up!
 If you now run `dir`, you should see three directory names; `build`, `devel`, and `src`.

-The entire contents of this github repo should be put in the `src` directory, inside a directory called `turtle_demo`.
-If you alredy have git installed on your computer, you can accomplish this simply by running
+The entire contents of this Github repo should be put in the `src` directory, inside a directory called `turtle_demo`.
+If you already have git installed on your computer, you can accomplish this simply by running
 ```sh
 cd src
 git clone https://github.com/Tufts-Robotics-Club/ROS-Workshop-2023.git